-Business owners can adapt to this shift by making an effort to accept digital payments and debit and credit cards.
+Business owners can adapt to this shift by making an effort to accept digital payments as well as debit and credit cards.

-Digital payments include various platforms that allow customers to make payments directly from their account to yours.
-One example is Zelle®, which allows you to receive payments typically within minutes1, using an email address or U.S. mobile number.
+Digital payment options include platforms that allow customers to pay you directly, from their bank account to yours.
+One example is Zelle®, which allows you to receive payments typically within minutes,1 using your business (or personal) email address or U.S. mobile number.

-You can also consider accepting debit and credit cards.
+You can also consider accepting debit and credit cards, either in plastic form or from a customer’s digital wallet via a platform like Apple Pay2, Google Pay3, or Samsung Pay4.
 If fees were an impediment in the past, keep in mind that accepting cards may expand your customer base, which can help offset those fees.

-The COVID-19 crisis is prompting some businesses to think beyond accepting debit and credit cards in store.
+The COVID-19 crisis prompted some businesses to think beyond accepting debit and credit cards in store.

-Some businesses are allowing customers to pay by phone, or are setting up e-commerce, so customers can buy online, then pick up in-store, curbside, or via shipping.
-While accepting card payments by phone or online may carry different fees than using a point-of-sale device, it may also help boost business, even as physical stores reopen.
+Some businesses are allowing customers to pay by phone, while some are setting up e-commerce, so customers can buy online, then get their goods via in-store pickup, at curbside, or from a shipping or delivery service.
+While accepting card payments by phone or online may carry different fees than using a point-of-sale device, allowing customers to shop and pay however they’re most comfortable may help boost business.

 Businesses with brick-and-mortar locations might also go contactless in-store by using a POS system with near-field communication (NFC) technology.
 This means devices can communicate from a few inches apart so customers can place their smartphone, credit or debit card near your POS device to complete a transaction.
 There’s no contact required, and the process is encrypted for security.